sigcsets/sigcse2022/_authors/posters.md

 For consideration, please check the option __Presenting Author is an Undergraduate Student__ during submission of the poster.
 The undergraduate student must be present during the poster presentation to be evaluated and be eligible for the award.

-Please note that this award is separate from the [ACM Student Research Competition](src.html).
+Please note that this award is separate from the [ACM Student Research Competition](/authors/src).
 Undergraduate students participating in the ACM Student Research Competition are not eligible for consideration of the CUR award.

-## How Do I Submit My Proposal?
+{% include submission-proposal.html %}